-I can’t believe I’ve been writing about early retirement since 2009.
+I can’t believe I’ve been writing about early retirement (FIRE) since 2009.
 The first three years of Financial Samurai was me mainly trying to figure out how to retire early.
 The subsequent years has been me touching upon various aspects of post-retirement life.

 For the most part, early retirement has been everything I hoped for.
 Freedom is priceless.
 But I’ve also highlighted a lot of negatives that I could not have expected until living as an early retiree for several years.